James Taylor gears up for shows with Bonnie Raitt, new studio album - Newstalk KBKW

 As for sticking to a recording schedule, Taylor says, “It has to be open-ended.
 I’ve learned my lesson over and over again.
 When you set a deadline and book a tour to support it, you always blow through the deadline.”

-Although he has serious concerns about the current administration, Taylor cautions, “Mine is not a political show in any way, shape or form.
+While he has serious concerns about the current administration, he cautions, “Mine is not a political show in any way, shape or form.
 I don’t judge anyone’s politics; it’s not my role, and I do think my show is a politics-free zone.”

 Taylor continues, “I’m a citizen, interested and concerned, and I do get involved…But my typical citizen’s knowledge of where the government is going is no more valid than anyone else’s.
 I don’t use the bully pulpit.”